chenhengwei1999/ISSPA/docs/source/index.rst

 CONTRIBUTIND TO ISSPA
 ------------------------
-Guide you on how to add plugins to ISSPA, if you have a better solution, please let us know, thank you very much:
+Guide you on how to add plugins to ISSPA, if you have a better solution and are willing to contribute to this project, please do not hesitate to Pull&Request on `Github: ISSPA <https://github.com/chenhengwei1999/ISSPA/>`_.

 - :doc:`/contributing_to_isspa/mapping_plugin` - Extended guidance on SLAM algorithms is available here.